pranshu28/cnn-viz/README.md

 #### Filter visualization - using gradient ascent algorithm

   This method generates a synthetic image that maximally activates a neuron.

+  We use a test image to visualize what part of the filters in a given convolution layer gets activated during the forward pass.
+Then, we backpropagate to compute gradients of the neuron values in the filters with respect to image pixels and update the image with these gradients.
+For better interpretation, we penalize these gradients with L2 norm and apply some more regularization techniques.
+Now, we subtract the original input image from updated one to visualize the activated part of the filters.

     usage: viz_gradient_ascent.py [--iterations ITERATIONS] [--img IMG] [--weights_path WEIGHTS_PATH] [--layer LAYER] [--num_filters NUM_FILTERS] [--size SIZE]